mhmdtwsm/MyObsidianNotes/WebBackend/Java_Script/Basics/Data_Types.md

 let correct = true;
 ```

-- If you entered the boolean values in a strings `"true"` they are seen as a string not as a boolean data.
+- If you entered the boolean values in a string `"true"` they are seen as a string not as a boolean data.
+- There is a Method called `isNaN` ( #isNaN ) which returns a boolean value that checks whether the operation returns a `NaN` value or not.

 ### **Undefined**
 A variable that has been declared but not assigned a value.